Google wants to use AI to time traffic lights more efficiently - ExBulletin

 “Every year there are new people who claim that we can wonder,” he said.

-Report by Palais Dave; Additional report by Pedro Fonseca in Rio de Janeiro.
-Edited by Stephen Coates
+(Report by Paresh Dave, additional report by Pedro Fonseca in Rio de Janeiro, edited by Stephen Coates)

 Sources